An award winning sixth-form college in the heart of Central London offering a wide range of GCSE and A-Level courses

 What skills do I need for geography?

-You will need an open and inquiring mind in order to make balanced and reasoned responses in essay and debates.
+You will need an open and enquiring mind in order to make balanced and reasoned responses in essay and debates.
 Having a good pass in GCSE mathematics is also advantageous in order to work out statistical problems and apply your knowledge to field work data.

 Course Textbook